 ♥ Explore the underwater world and learn about reptiles at Hastings Aquarium.
 With over 40 naturally themed habitats there’s sure to be something to catch your little one’s eye.
 There are two free (though donations welcome) museums nearby too – the Fisherman’s Museum and Shipwreck Museum.

 5 exciting classes to sign up for around Tunbridge Wells

 As well as a super choice of Summer camps for the kids to go along to, we have mentioned five of our favourite classes below – a great option for Tunbridge wells things to do especially if you would like the kids to experience something new…

-♥ Arty Farty Retreat in Southborough is re-opening on 1st August with some fabulous sessions over the summer for both kids and adults.
-Including Clay Camp, Creative Therapy, Family Crafternoons.
-Find out more about their exclusive online community here too.
+♥ Arty Farty Retreat in Southborough has some super sessions over the summer for both kids and adults.
+Including Clay Camp, a Wild Witch Workshop and Family Crafternoons.

-♥ Little Forest Ponies in Cowden have a range of holiday fun this Summer from 3 day holiday camps to Pony Fun Days for 5 to 12 year olds who are confident and happy to be leftat the stables without their parents.
-Ranging from 14th July to 3rd September, exact dates can be viewed HERE.
-Tiny Tots sessions are running too on 16th and 30th August from 11am to 1pm (ages 2 and a half to 5 years).
-Plus Little Forest Ponies are offering birthday parties too.
+♥ Little Forest Ponies in Cowden have a range of holiday fun this Summer from 3 day holiday camps to Pony Fun Days for 5 to 12 year olds who are confident and happy to be left at the stables without their parents.

 5 more things to do in Tunbridge Wells this Summer…